Photo by Innerbody Research

 Promescent may have been the first company to offer an oil-aqueous lidocaine solution as a sexual desensitizer, but other companies have come along with similar products since then.
 There are also techniques and different approaches to tackling PE that may interest you.

 Hims is a telehealth company that offers everything from sexual health products to talk therapy and hair loss treatments.
-They offer a delay spray and wipes, both of which are manufactured by Promescent.
+They offer delay wipes that are manufactured by Promescent.

-Our testers found that Hims Delay Spray doesn't pack the same punch as Promescent, even though Promescent makes their spray.
-Based on the results of some slow-motion video we captured, it’s possible that the spray pattern from the Hims bottle (which Promescent doesn’t make) fails to deliver the fluid with as much accuracy or in the correct dose.
+Before it was discontinued, our testers found that Hims Delay Spray didn't't pack the same punch as Promescent, even though Promescent manufactured their spray.
+Based on the results of some slow-motion video we captured, it’s possible that the spray pattern from the Hims bottle (which Promescent didn't make) failed to deliver the fluid with as much accuracy or in the correct dose.

 If your PE issues are minor, and perhaps you're also looking to address ED or hair loss, Hims might be an all-in-one solution, but for men looking for a spray that offers significant value and performance, we still recommend Promescent.

-Hims also offers delay wipes similar to Promescent’s but at a higher price.
+Hims continues to offer non-prescription delay wipes similar to Promescent’s but at a higher price.

 Read more about Hims in our comprehensive review.